From Mac Guides

 You can install the version of Xcode that was current at the time your Mac shipped by installing "Developer Tools" from the second grey disc that came with your Mac, usually labelled "optional installs."

-The most recent version of Xcode 3 is available from Apple's Developer site with an ADC account (free or paid).
+Older versions of Xcode (v3.x and v4.x) are available from Apple's Developer Download site with an ADC account (free or paid).

 Where do I register for a free ADC membership?